e-chehil/anki-clozecheck/README.md

-# A New Cloze Template for Answer Input and Verification in Anki
+# A New Basic/Cloze Template for Answer Input and Verification in Anki

 ## Description